jackpittenger/JSA-Voting/prisma/roles.md

 ### Mod

+- Tied to convention
 - See mod tab
 - Mod tab only shows their assigned convention and rooms (select from list)

 ### Admin

+- Tied to convention
 - See admin tab
 - Create rooms for conventions and assign moderators
 - See moderator information